When to Use Kafka vs Databricks: A Practical Decision Framework

 Scenario C: Periodic Bulk Database Transfer

-Need: SQL Server → Snowflake every 4 hours
+Need: SQL Server → Snowflake every 4 hours, single consumer

-Why: Simple periodic batch loads don't need the complexity of Kafka infrastructure.
+Why: Simple periodic batch loads with single consumer don't need Kafka infrastructure.
+Databricks can read via JDBC, transform, and write to Snowflake efficiently.

 Scenario D: Sub-second Fraud Detection